libp2p/specs/connections/README.md

 ![see conn-upgrade.plantuml for diagram source](conn-upgrade.svg)

-First, the peers both send the multistream protocol id to establish that they'll use multistream-select to negotiate protocols for the connection upgrade.

-Next, the Initiator proposes the [TLS protocol][tls-libp2p] for encryption, but the Responder rejects the proposal as they don't support TLS.

-The Initiator then proposes the [Noise protocol][noise-spec], which is supported by the Responder.
-The Listener echoes back the protocol id for Noise to indicate agreement.

-At this point the Noise protocol takes over, and the peers exchange the Noise handshake to establish a secure channel.
+The security protocol to be used on a connection is determined by the listener's multiaddr, see [addressing specification], in this case the Noise protocol.
+The peers exchange the Noise handshake to establish a secure channel.
 If the Noise handshake fails, the connection establishment process aborts.
 If successful, the peers will use the secured channel for all future communications, including the remainder of the connection upgrade process.

+Once security has been established, the peers both send the multistream protocol id to establish that they'll use multistream-select to negotiate protocols for the connection upgrade.

-Once security has been established, the peers negotiate which stream multiplexer to use.
+Then the peers negotiate which stream multiplexer to use.
 The negotiation process works in the same manner as before, with the dialing peer proposing a multiplexer by sending its protocol id, and the listening peer responding by either echoing back the supported id or sending